vmware-archive/nerpa/doc/tutorial/tutorial.md

 ## Write a Nerpa Program

 ### Problem: VLAN Assignment
 In this tutorial, we'll create a new Nerpa program called `tutorial`.
 We will demonstrate how to write, build, and run a Nerpa program.
 This program will implement VLAN assignment, which assigns ports to VLANs.
 A port is represented using its ID; the type of VLAN; a tag; trunks; and priority.

-Translating this to DDlog, the input relations would represent ports, and the output relations represent the assigned VLANs.
+In a DDlog program, the input relations would represent ports, and the output relations represent the assigned VLANs.

 Below, we instantiate the system diagram above for the `tutorial` example.